Cola Beef Stew

 Chopped parsley for garnish

-Sprinkle the beef with 1/2 tsp. salt and the pepper.
-Heat the oil in a Dutch oven over medium-high heat.
-Add the beef
+Sprinkle the beef with the salt and pepper.
+Heat the oil in a Dutch oven or heavy pot over medium-high heat.
+Add the beef in batches, and cook, turning often until browned on all sides (about 10 minutes).

-and cook, in batches, turning occasionally, until browned, about 10 minutes.
 Transfer to a plate.
-Add the yucca, carrots, fennel, and onion to the Dutch oven and cook over medium-high heat, stirring occasionally, until the vegetables are tender, about 8 minutes.
+Add the carrots, and onion to the Dutch oven or pot and cook over medium-high heat, stirring occasionally, until the vegetables are tender (8-10 minutes).
 Return the beef to the Dutch oven.
-Add the tomatoes, cola, water, garlic, paprika, oregano, and the remaining 1/4 tsp. salt; bring to a boil.
+Add the tomatoes, fingerling potatoes, cola, water, garlic, paprika, oregano, burgundy, and bullion cubes and bring to a boil.

 Simmer on low/medium for about 2 hours until meat is fork tender.